HenryNdubuaku/HenryNdubuaku/README.md

 - Did MSc at QMUL, just to work with Prof Matt Purver (Ex-Stanford Researcher on CALO), did my project/thesis with his team.
 - Did BEng under Prof Onyema Uzoamaka (Rumoured first Nigerian CS grad from MIT), he taught computing archs off-head!

-### Life Principles
-- When the talented fail to work hard, the hardworking beat the talented.
-- Everything should be an adventure, not a race, everyone gets their moment someday.
-- Make the best of your situation, complaining and pointing fingers do nothing.
-- It often takes 120% effort, focus and passion, failure often results from giving less.

 ### Future PhD Interests
 - Building realtime ML models directly into FGPAs for one of the following:
   - Multimodal EEG-to-Instruction AI for Brain-Machine Interfaces